kkalera/kkalera/README.md

 # 👋 Hi , I’m Kenneth.

 ## About me
-I'm a self taught developer working on personal projects before and after my day job as a crane operator.
+I'm a self taught developer working on a bachelor Applied Artificial Intelligence @ International University of Applied Sciences before and after my day job as a crane operator.
-Looking to build up a portfolio of ML projects to make a shift in work in the future or start a startup.

 Mostly interested in working on ML based projects to solve real world problems.